Why we’re evolving the St. John’s brand

 key insights, gaps, and opportunities that drove and informed the direction

 of our work.

 What other updates can be expected as this project progresses?

-St. John’s will also be working to develop and refine its current
+St. John’s has also been working to develop and refine its current

 logo and visual identity, brand architecture, and brand messaging.